kazurayam/practice.expandtesting.com_dynamic-table/README.md

 https://github.com/kazurayam/practice.expandtesting.com_dynamic-table/blob/main/Scripts/TC3_Firefox-Memory/Script1751497969970.groovy

-These 2 test case scripts calls external Groovy classes.
+These 2 test case scripts calls the external Groovy classes.
 Thus code duplication is minimized.

-## TC4
+## Custom Keyword

 Finally, I want to edit a Test Case that calls the `practiceexpandtesting.DynamicTableScraper` class in the Manual view.
 How to make it possible?